stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-And we refactor the swapchain builder to instantiate a new local implementation:
+The swapchain builder is similarly refactored to instantiate a new local implementation:

 ```java
 private static class SwapChainImage implements Image {